shuklabhay/stereo-sample-gan/paper/main.md

 Since their introduction, CNN based Generative Adversarial Networks (DCGANs) have vastly increased the capabilites of machine learning models, allowing high-fidelity synthetic image generation [1], but requiring aditional optimizations for audio generation [2].
 To generate high quality audio, models must capture temporal relationships and spectral characteristcs, and be able to replicate it without inconsistencies that could go unnoticed in an image and be apparent in audio.
 Accounting for these complexities requires additional modifications and straying away from the pure DCGAN architecture.
 This work attempts to recognize the limitations of audio representation generation using **only** Deep Convolution in a Generative Network.

-This project uses kick drums as the sound to generate since they best fit the criteria of complexity, tonality, length, and temporal patterns.
+Kick drums are used here as the sound to generate because they best fit the criteria of complexity, tonality, length, and temporal patterns.
+They are simple sounds that have the potential to have lots of variance.
 Kick drums are also an integral part of digital audio production and the foundational element of almost every song and drumset.
 Due to their importance, finding a large quantity of high quality, unique kick drum samples is often a problem in the digital audio production enviroment.

-This investigation specifically seeks to determine how feasible it can be to use a DCGAN Architecture to recognize and replicate the spatial patterns and temporal patterns of an image representation of a kick drum.
-We will also experiment with pure sine wave validation at one frequency.
+This investigation primarily seeks to determine how feasible it can be to use purely a DCGAN Architecture to recognize and replicate the spatial patterns and temporal patterns of an image representation of a kick drum.
+We will also experiment with generating pure sine waves as a means of validation.

 ## Methodology

-### Data Collection and Processing
+### Data Collection

 Training data is first sourced from digital production “sample packs” compiled by various parties.
 These packs contain a variety of kick drum samples (analog, cinematic, beatbox, heavy, edm, etc), providing a wholstic selection of samples that for the most part include a set of "defining characteristics" of a kick drum.